ErickJMenezes/policyman/README.md

 # Policyman 👮

-A Content Security Policy parser and builder.
+A Content-Security-Policy (CSP) header parser and builder.

 ## Instalation
 ```shell